Babur (cruise missile): Babur-III

 On 9 January 2017, Pakistan conducted a successful launch of the Babur-III missile from an underwater mobile platform, with a targeted range of 450 km; Babur-III can carry nuclear warheads and serves as Pakistan's second-strike capability for the sea-based deterrence of the nuclear triad.
-On 29 March 2018, Pakistan Navy conducted another successful tested for validation and assurances.
+On 29 March 2018, Pakistan Navy conducted another successful test for validation and assurances.

 During the same time, the Pakistan Navy revealed the Harbah, which is an anti-ship missile non-nuclear version of Babur.

 The ISPR, media wing of the Pakistan Armed Forces, reported that the missile was test fired on 3 January 2018 from PNS Himmat, an missile boat.